jrfarrer/jrfarrer.github.io/_posts/2016-12-29-RStudio-Lightsail.md

 cd Python-2.7.12
 ```

 (3) Perform the installation.
-For the last line ```checkinstall```, you'll need to respond to a lot of question and it will take a bit.
+For the last line `checkinstall`, you'll need to respond to a lot of questions and it will take a bit.

 ```
 ./configure